sumn2u/learn-javascript/en/design-patterns/structural-patterns.md

 *Flyweight*

-The flyweight contains the intrinsic data that will be shared accross the application
+The flyweight contains the intrinsic data that will be shared across the application

 ## 6.2.
 Benefits of Flyweights

 **Memory Efficiency**

-By sharing intrinsic data among multiple objects, the Flyweight pattern significantly reduces memeory usage especially when dealing with a large number of instances.
+By sharing intrinsic data among multiple objects, the Flyweight pattern significantly reduces memory usage especially when dealing with a large number of instances.

 **Performance Improvements**

-Due to reduced memeory usage, the application's overall performance improves.
+Due to reduced memory usage, the application's overall performance improves.
 Lower memory usage typically leads to faster execution times and smoother application performance.

 **Simplifies State Management**

-By seperating intrinsic data (shared values) and extrinisc data (unique values), Flyweights simplify the management of these states.
-It allows for a cleaner seperation of concerns and more organized approach to state handling.
+By separating intrinsic data (shared values) and extrinisc data (unique values), Flyweights simplify the management of these states.
+It allows for a cleaner separation of concerns and more organized approach to state handling.

 ## 6.3.
 Example